Home or Overseas fees?

 students must pay.

-Whether you pay the 'home' or 'overseas' fee depends on whether you
+Whether you pay a 'home' or 'overseas' fee depends on whether you

-Please read the definitions below, and those on our Definitions page, before you read the rest of our information, and remember that in the context of the fee status regulations these terms always mean what is explained in the definitions, and not what you might interpret from an ‘everyday’ understanding of the words.
+Remember that, in the context of the fees regulations/guidance, certain terms mean what is explained for them in the 'definitions' and not what you might interpret from an ‘everyday’ understanding of the words.